brunoterkaly/virtual-machine-scale-sets/README.md

 In this post we will demonstrate **automatically scaling up when the overall cluster percent CPU utilization stays above 60% more than five minutes.**

 The purpose of this walk-through is to illustrate the following:

-- How to provision Azure scale sets using the Azure Resource Manager Template mechanism
+- How to provision Azure scale sets using the Azure Resource Manager Template mechanism.

 - How to work with the json-formatted template file, the place that we set up our VM types.
 The operating system.
 The number of cores.
 The amount of memory.
 Load balancer rules, public IP addresses, storage accounts, and more.

-- How to use Azure commandline utilities as well as an Azure resource manager template to provision virtual machines that can leverage Azure scale sets
+- How to use Azure commandline utilities as well as an Azure resource manager template to provision virtual machines that can leverage Azure scale sets.

-- A deep dive on instance count, storage account, virtual networks, public IP addressing, load balancers, and Azure scale sets, as well as the relationship among these different components
+- A deep dive on instance count, storage account, virtual networks, public IP addressing, load balancers, and Azure scale sets, as well as the relationship among these different components.

-- A demonstration of how auto scaling kicks in to provision additional virtual machines in the deployment
+- A demonstration of how auto scaling kicks in to provision additional virtual machines in the deployment.

 ## Provisioning Infrastructure in Azure